marema31/villip/README.md

 VILLIP_TYPES      | no        | Comma separated list of content type that will be filtered (by default text/html, text/css, application/javascript)
 VILLIP_URL        | yes       | Base url of the proxyfied site

-## YAML configuration files
+## YAML/JSON configuration files
-Each YAML files in the folder pointed by VILLIP_FOLDER environment variable contains the configuration of a filter, the format of these files correspond the same parameter in environment variable formet.
+Each YAML/JSON files in the folder pointed by VILLIP_FOLDER environment variable contains the configuration of a filter, the format of these files correspond the same parameter in environment variable formet.

 ```yaml
 ---